maillouxc/Fallout-4-Terminal/README.md

 gotten all the knowledge and experience that this program can give me, and I need to move on to other things.

 TO POTENTIAL CONTRIBUTORS: There are PLENTY of things left to do here.
-For example, make the cursor in the input column blink, fix bugs, fix the bug that occurs when a password spans between the two columns, Implement a journal system once you log in, where the user can enter text and save it.
+For example, make the cursor in the input column blink, fix bugs, Implement a journal system once you log in, where the user can enter text and save it.
 Improve the code documentation.
 Write tests.
 Refactor!
 Improve the UI.
 The list goes, on and these items are all great for building experience.
 Working in a codebase that you didn't write is a CRITICAL skill for new developers to build.

 Submit your pull requests here with changes, and I will review and merge them regularly.

 I'd absolutely love any feedback (positive or negative) or suggestions that anyone is willing to provide, as this is a learning